thomasdeml/kinesis-cli-plugin/README.md

    `cat /var/log/* | aws kinesis push --stream-name Test --partition-key $(hostname)`

-   More details with `aws kinesis push help`
+   More details with `aws kinesis push help`.

 ### 4. Pull
    The pull command calls GetRecords in a loop for the specified stream and shard.